neelkanth-s/ECE-176-Final-Project---Variational-Autoencoders/README.md

-# Variational Autoencoder Reimplementation (Fashion-MNIST)
+# Variational Autoencoder Reimplementation

-This project contains a **from-scratch implementation of a Variational Autoencoder (VAE)** using PyTorch.
+This project is an implementation of a Variational Autoencoder (VAE).
-The model learns a latent representation of the Fashion-MNIST dataset and can generate new clothing images by sampling from the learned latent space.
+The model is trained to learn a latent representation of image data and generate new samples by decoding points from the latent space.

-### File Descriptions

-**model.py**

-Defines the Variational Autoencoder architecture.
-Includes:

-* Encoder network
+The implementation follows the core ideas of Variational Autoencoders, including:

-* Latent mean and variance layers
+* Encoder network producing latent mean and variance
-* Reparameterization sampling step
+* Reparameterization trick for sampling
-* Decoder network
+* Decoder network for reconstruction
-* Forward pass of the model
+* ELBO loss combining reconstruction and KL divergence

 ---

-**dataset.py**

-Handles loading the Fashion-MNIST dataset and creating a PyTorch `DataLoader` used during training.
+### model.py

+Defines the neural network architectures used in the project.
+This file includes implementations of:

+* A **linear Conditional Variational Autoencoder (CVAE)**
+* A **convolutional Variational Autoencoder**

+Both models include encoder, latent sampling, and decoder components.

 ---

-**train.py**
+### train.py

-Runs the training process for the VAE.
+Handles the full training process for the VAE models.
 Responsibilities include:

+* Loading the dataset
 * Initializing the model
-* Computing the ELBO loss (reconstruction + KL divergence)
+* Computing the VAE loss (reconstruction + KL divergence)
-* Performing gradient updates using Adam optimizer
+* Performing optimization steps
-* Saving the trained model weights
+* Saving trained model weights

 ---

-**generate.py**

-Loads the trained model and generates new images by sampling from the latent space.
+### sample.py

+Generates images using a trained model.
+The script samples latent vectors from a Gaussian distribution and passes them through the decoder to create new images.

-The generated images are displayed using matplotlib.
+The generated images are displayed in a **6×6 grid**.

 ---

-# Installation

-Install dependencies:
+### requirements.txt

+Lists the Python dependencies required to run the project, such as:

+* PyTorch
+* Torchvision
+* Matplotlib
+* NumPy

+These packages can be installed with:

 ```
 pip install -r requirements.txt